InnerversePortmanteau/Wrongness-Portfolio-Knowledge-Acceleration-System/docs/RISK_MANAGEMENT.md

 - Data is stored in `localStorage`, which is not secure or shareable.
 - The current state management relies on prop drilling.
 - The project has a clear roadmap outlined in `README.md`.
+- The test environment relies on Node.js's experimental "VM Modules" feature, which could change in future Node.js versions.
+- Our version of `react-router-dom` (v6) has upcoming breaking changes in v7, as indicated by test warnings.

 ### 2. Known Unknowns (Questions)